Founding Members | '60s Members | '70s Members | '80s Members | '90s Members | 2000s Members | 2010s Members | 2020s Members | Honorary Members

 - During the Mighty Avengers era, he was outrunning radio waves, putting him at translight speeds, vibrating so fast when he got angry that he was creating wind shear and his equivalent of a nervous twitch was zipping from Tibet to Indonesia and back in a second or two at most.
 While this was debunked by Marvel editor Tom Breevort, the statement Breevort gave indicated that he had not actually read the comic.
 Whether he retains this level of speed is up for debate.

 - As of Quicksilver: No Surrender, Pietro can now travel the world in picoseconds.

 - Super-Speed Reading: Does this frequently to stave off boredom.

 - Super Supremacist: A mild version to be sure, but Pietro's natural arrogance and sense of superiority leads him to often view ordinary humans with disdain.
-He doesn't go full villain about it like his father or other mutant baddies, but sometimes he's toed the line (such as when he joined his father's cabinet during his stint as Genosha's dictator).
+Of course, Marvel civilians being who they are, its not hard to see why.

 - Super Toughness: Pietro's body is immensely durable thanks to the Required Secondary Powers needed to keep him from tearing himself apart, which has the side effect of making him incredibly difficult to seriously hurt.

 - Time Stands Still: Quicksilver once explained his angry personality by asking his psychologist to imagine living in a world consisting entirely of the slowest queue at the checkout.

 - Took a Level in Badass: During the "Siege of Wundagore" storyline his Super Speed was amped up to pre-Crisis Superman levels by the High Evolutionary's Isotope E, allowing him to defeat Exodus (who ironically is a Superman-level mutant, and leagues more powerful than Quicksilver normally).